 Internet laws and regulations are designed to protect consumers and apply to any person who markets, sells or promotes goods and services online.
 Every website owner risks being sued for not following compliance laws.
 Feigning ignorance about legal requirements won’t protect someone from taking legal action against you.

 Recent laws introduced in 2014 to regulate how businesses promote advertising on their websites state that if you plan to promote anything on your website for profit, you must follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection departments, such as the Better Business Bureau (BBB).
 Search online “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.

 (Online Interest-Based Advertising Accountability Program)

-These laws has legal implications for various online business activities, including:
+These laws affect several business activities, including:

 - Retarget Marketing